microsoft/pxt/docs/python.md

 ### Code translation

-Python support in MakeCode works by converting SPY source code into Static Typscript (STS) and vice versa.
+Python support in MakeCode works by converting SPY source code into Static Typescript (STS) and vice versa.
 The translation is mostly 1:1 (that is for every statement of STS you usually get one statement of SPY and vice versa).
 The code generated in both directions is meant to be human readable.